chua5683/Airplane-boarding-strategies/README.md

 # Airplane-boarding-strategies
-The most efficient way to board a airplane
+The most efficient way to board an airplane

 Group project of 2018 IMA MATH-to-Industry Bootcamp